 Paul’s 1st Letter to the Corinthians

 “Therefore, in order to keep me from becoming conceited, I was given a thorn in my flesh…three times I pleaded with the Lord to take it away from me.
-But He said to me, “My grace is sufficient for you, for my power is made perfect in weakness.”
-Therefore, I will boast all the more gladly about my weaknesses, in insults, in hardships, in persecutions, in difficulties.
-For when I am weak, then I am strong.”
+But He said to me, “My grace is sufficient for you, for my power is made perfect in weakness."
+Therefore, I will boast all the more … Continue reading Paul’s 1st Letter to the Corinthians

 The book of 1 & 2 Thessalonians